AlexSo79/Send-Automatic-Email-with-Python/README.md

 This Python code is an example of how to send an automatic email using the smtplib library.

 ## Getting Started
 To run this code, you will need to have Python installed on your computer.
-You can download the latest version of Python from the official website 1.
+You can download the latest version of Python from the official website.

 ## Prerequisites
 This code requires the following Python libraries to be installed: